ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ##### CAA records

 While the ACME protocol ([RFC8555]) specifies a way to demonstrate ownership over a given domain, Certification Authorities are required to use it in-conjunction with {{RFC8659}} that specifies CAA records.
 CAA allows a domain owner to apply policy across a domain and its subdomains to limit which Certification Authorities may issue certificates.

+# Acknowledgments

+Thank you to Tim Wicinski, Daniel Kahn Gillmor, Amir Omidi, Tuomo Soini, and many others for their feedback and suggestions on this document.